Russia intensifies its attacks in Zaporizhzhia Oblast. Will there be an offensive of a large scale?

 AI

-(Ozge Elif Kizil/Anadolu via Getty Images) Artillery units from the 108th Territorial Defense Brigade, Ukrainian Army, fire at Russian positions using ‘Mini Grad’ multi-barrel launcher systems in Ukraine on November 7, 2023.
+(Ozge Elif Kizil/Anadolu via Getty Images) Artillery units from the 108th Territorial Defense Brigade, Ukrainian Army, fire at Russian positions using ‘Mini Grad’ multi-barrel launcher systems in Zaporizhzhia Oblast Ukraine 7, 2023.
 (Ozge Kizil/Anadolu through Getty Images).

-Fears of an expanded in Zaporizhzhia Oblast have grown as Russian forces are reported to have made progress along the border area between Donetsk oblast and Zaporizhzhia Oblast and intensified air attacks on the regional capital.
+Fears of an expanded Russian offensive in Zaporizhzhia Oblast have grown as Russian forces are reported to have progress along the border area between Donetsk oblast and Zaporizhzhia Oblast and intensified air attacks on the regional capital.

 “Russia will succeed at all costs to cut off our logistical support,” he said.